A high octane evening of crowdfund investment opportunities

 Much of my networking in the first few months of Comanche Communications & Marketing was at a local SME level.
 I met many people who are or have been in similar circumstances to myself, setting out in business as a sole trader and trying to carve out a modest niche among the opportunities available within the accessible business community.

-Then I found myself networking in different company when I spent a day at the third annual Great British Workforce Revolution conference.
-These events are tailored around opportunities for former company directors to ‘go it alone’.
+Then I found myself networking among different company when I spent a day at the third annual Great British Workforce Revolution conference.
+These events are tailored around opportunities for former company directors who are changing career to ‘go it alone’.
 This can mean starting a new business, investing in other people’s new businesses, or taking interim roles to guide companies unable to afford their experience and knowledge on an fulltime basis.

 A forum of former ‘captains of industry’ made some useful comments about the attitudinal re-think needed when making a career transition that are worth sharing with anyone who takes responsibility for their own destiny.
 Many people using crowdfunding hope it’s going to make a significant impact on their lives, but are they really ready for some of the consequences?